Sub-title: The Origin of Rest Mass

 Furthermore, this article is calling us to consider something pretty simple and which our predecessors in science overlooked or didn’t consider at all.

-That is, if we think that a body cannot travel faster than light, why can’t we also think that a body cannot travel faster than gravity?
+That is, if we think that a body cannot travel faster than light, why stops us from also thinking that a body cannot travel faster than gravity?
 And while light imposes a speed limit on moving bodies, gravity imposes an acceleration limit on moving bodies.

 Light is not the only traffic law in the universe, gravity is also a traffic law or a travel limit for all accelerating bodies in the universe.